ece362-purdue/proton-labs/lab1-gpio/README.md

 | &nbsp; | Total: | 100 |
 <br>

-\* - If either your checkoffs or your Gradescope submission are made after the lab section, a 20% penalty is levied on the final score.
+\* - You must get your whole lab checked off before the end of your lab section to avoid a late penalty of 20%.

 ## Instructional Objectives
 - To learn how to find relevant information in a microcontroller datasheet.